 When it comes to how health conditions treated with marijuana affect life insurance, the manner in how you are rated will effect what you pay for a premium.

 Underwriting guidelines are also changing all the time.
-As medical advances improve the likelihood of survival and a better prognosis, MJ Life Insurance keeps track of all these changes.
+As medical advances improve the likelihood of survival and a better prognosis, Marijuana Life Insurance keeps track of all these changes.

 Because of our specialized knowledge and access to dozens of life insurers, we can research the market to find the most liberal underwriting guidelines for your particular medical condition.
 And, regardless of your reasons for buying life insurance, we can find a policy at the lowest rates for any medical condition – from a mild medical condition to a severe of life threatening medical condition.
 If you take marijuana as medicine, there are companies for you.